Chicken Keeping 101: A Guide To Raising Chicks For First Time Backyard Farmers

-Every spring large shipments of day-old chicks and ducklings are delivered to farm supply stores across the country – just in time for Easter.
+Every spring, large shipments of day-old chicks and ducklings are delivered to farm supply stores across the country – just in time for Easter.
 The cute little chirping balls of feathers are not difficult to take care of, but some simple steps must be followed routinely in order for the chickens and ducks to survive.

 Whether the chickens and ducks are destined for the dinner table or to become farm pets who lay eggs and spend their days enjoying the backyard, the chicken keeping rules are all the same.
 Healthy chickens are happier chickens.
 When chickens and ducks are not plagued by boredom on a daily basis, hens typically produce more eggs, the members of the flock boast far less aggressive personalities, and they can be handled far more easily by their keepers.